 Pros and Cons for Each Method

 The important thing to remember is that all valuation methods are not purely scientific, and they have their own pros and cons.
-Each of these valuations methods is suitable for specific properties and the circumstances.
+Each of these valuation methods is suitable for specific properties and circumstances.
 The method an appraiser uses depends upon the kind of property, its location, its age, and the amount of information available to the appraiser.
 The valuation method used by the appraiser also depends upon the objectives of the investor.

 Sometimes, the appraiser must use not one but several methods of valuation.
 He arrives at different values of the same property and then finds a mean based upon the condition of the property and the data available to him.
 In the end, no matter what method of valuation is used, the value of a property remains an estimate or an approximation according to the appraiser.